Di0go/Taskr/README.md

 python manage.py migrate
 ```

-### 5. Create super user
+### 6. Create super user
 After applying the migration files:
 ```
 python manage.py createsuperuser
 ```

-💡 Run this command every time migrations have been added.
+💡 Remember to run this command every time migrations have been added!

 If you modify models, create new migrations with:
 ```